WGSExtract/WGSExtract.github.io/README.md

 We bring you v3 after 16 months of v2 and 6 months of v1 before that.
 The original, first 2 years [v1 and v2 historical release](https://github.com/WGSExtract/WGSExtract-Historical) from Marko is documented there.
 Especially key there is the microarray generator. v3 went into Alpha on the 18th June 2020 and was finally released as Beta on the 15th June 2021.

 This page is located at [https://WGSExtract.github.io/](https://WGSExtract.github.io/) and serves as the WWW home for the tool.
 As the need develops, we will create our own Facebook Group for users to raise issues outside of the local [User Issues Section](https://github.com/WGSExtract/WGSExtract.github.io/issues) already mentioned.

+# Supported Platforms
+Platforms tested as part of the release process are:
+* Microsoft Windows 10 and 11 on Intel and AMD processors; WSLG in Win11 looked at but not supported due to limitations in the Tk/TCL GUI library support
+* Apple MacOS 10.14 (Mojave), 10.15 (Catalina) and 11 (Big Sur) on Intel and Apple M1 processors (Monterey awaiting full support from Apple and dependent tool providers).
+* Ubuntu Linux LTS 18.04 and 20.04 (22.04 expected next year) (We recommend 20.04 to get the later Samtools release.)

 The tool has the potential to be a simple install in a [BioConda environment](https://anaconda.org/bioconda) as it is mostly just a [Python package](https://www.python.org/).
 But a majority of our users are on Microsoft Windows 10/11 systems.
 Bioconda nor the bioinformatic tools are supported there.
 So we currently deliver the tool with our own installer and Win10 executables when needed.
 This may change going forward after we find a Win10 package manager to supply the bioinformatic tool ports we currently provide.
 We fully test and use the Win10, Ubuntu Linux and Apple MaxOS versions; on Intel, AMD and Apple M1 (Arm) architectures[^Platforms].
 This is the only source of the bioinformatic tools on a Win10 system (that we are aware of).
 Docker packages are either not usable across all the platforms or too ineffecient at the current time.
 But could play a role in the future.